Gigantic Blackheads: What Is a Dilated Pore of Winer?

 What is a dilated pore of Winer?

-Resembling a giant blackhead, a Winer’s pore is a noticeably dilated pore filled with keratin.
+Resembling a giant blackhead, a Winer’s pore is a noticeably enlarged pore filled with keratin.
 The lesion (technically a benign tumor) was first described by pioneering dermatologist Louis H. Winer in 1954 — before that, the condition was sometimes confused with certain forms of skin cancer.

 According to Dr. Lee, a dilated pore of Winer typically occurs on the face and neck in middle-aged adults (though it can happen to younger patients).
-Men are more likely to experience a DPOW, and the condition is more common among caucasians.
+Men are more likely to experience a DPOW, and the condition is more common among Caucasians.

 These large comedones typically range in size from a millimeter to over a centimeter in diameter.
 While it’s not dangerous, many patients opt to see a dermatologist to help remove the lesion for cosmetic reasons.